joshhornby/joshhornby.github.io/_posts/2025-06-17-scepticism-to-collaboration-with-llms.md

 Agent-style workflows will likely become more popular.
 The winning teams will not be the first to automate everything, they will be the first to build a repeatable practice that integrates LLMs without surrendering standards.
 That is a management problem, not a model problem.

-I no longer ask whether LLMs will improve engineering.
-I ask how quickly can refine how we work to turn probabilistic text into reliable systems.
+I no longer wonder if LLMs will improve engineering, only how fast we can adapt to turn probabilistic text into reliable systems.